Edith Cowan University Information

 WA English course: You must have achieved:

-ATAR or TEE English
+ATAR English

 • a final scaled score of at least 50, OR